coder-mike/interface-version-adapter/readme.md

   - Custom transforms at the field level and whole-object level

   - Modularity and cohesion - thinking more carefully about how schemas can be defined that doesn't require one monolithic sequence of delta statements that couples all the sub-schemas together.

+  - A TypeScript type generator would be good.

 # Problem Statement